zydou/arti/doc/dev/notes/memory-limit.md

  * **Tracker**: Instance of the memory quota system.
 Each tracker has a notion of how much memory its participants are allowed to use, in aggregate.
 Tracks memory usage by all the Accounts and Participants.
 Different Trackers are completely independent.

- * **Account**: all memory used withing the same Account is treated equally, and reclamation also happens on an account-by-account basis.
+ * **Account**: all memory used within the same Account is treated equally, and reclamation also happens on an account-by-account basis.
 (Each Account is with one Tracker.)

  * **Participant**: one data structure that uses memory.
 Each Participant is linked to *one* Account.
 An account has *one or more* Participants.
 (An Account can exist with zero Participants, but can't then claim memory.)
 A Participant provides a `dyn Participant` to the memory system; in turn, the memory system provides the Participant with a `Participation` - a handle for tracking memory alloc/free.